-- 1) Quizzes are 30 minutes each and will need to be written in class on the Mondays of weeks 3, 5, 7, 9 and 11. - 2) Both assignments are to be done individually at home and have a due date that is 2 weeks after they are issued.
-Due dates will be announced in onQ. - 3) The final exam is 2 hours in length and will be organized through the exams office. - 4) The guizzes and final exam are closed book. - 5) Equation sheets will be provided when necessary. - 6) Scrap and/or graph paper will be provided when needed. - 7) A Casio 991 calculator is required to solve practical problems in the guizzes and final exam.
+- 1) Quizzes are 30 minutes each and will need to be written in class on the 7.
+9 and 11. - 2) Three assignments are to be done individually at home and have a due date that is 2 weeks after they are issued.
+Due dates will be announced in onQ. - 3) The final exam is 2 hours in length and will be organized through the exams office. - 4) The quizzes and final exam are closed book. - 5) Equation sheets will be provided when necessary. - 6) Scrap and/or graph paper will be provided when needed. - 7) A Casio 991 calculator is required to solve practical problems in the guizzes and final exam.